LinuXcien/KioskPi/README.md

 # Files

-The following files are required for a succesful installation, they must be copied to the `~/bin` directory of the pi user (or any other user who is enabled for sudo with `NOPASSWD: ALL` option):
+The following files are required for a succesful installation, they must be copied to the `~/bin (you might have to create it)` directory of the pi user (or any other user who is enabled for sudo with `NOPASSWD: ALL` option):

 + `footer.html` static footer page (included using `kiosk.py`)
 + `header.html`